When Should You See a Prostate Doctor?

 A man’s urine should be a consistent jet.
-If you observe that your urine does not continuously flow while urinating, you might have an enlarged prostate.
+You might have an enlarged prostate if your urine does not continuously flow while urinating.
 This symptom may also indicate prostate cancer.
 To eliminate other possible conditions, you should visit a prostate doctor.

 Unusual Color of the Urine

-The color of your urine can be a sign of your health, so be mindful if its color suddenly changes.
+The color of your urine can signify your health, so be mindful if its color suddenly changes.
 Prostatitis symptoms include having cloudy or blood in your urine.
 Blood can also be a sign of several other health problems.

 Observe your urination pattern.
 Your bathroom breaks should be related to the amount of fluid you consume.
 If you notice that you have been visiting the bathroom more than usual, you may want to consult a doctor.
 It may be a sign of an enlarged prostate.